-There will be one / two activities on offer whilst a group of children will prepare for lunch, sort out the practical needs for the day, like water, cooking lunch, lighting the fire, washing hands station etc. Each day the children's interests will be recorded to ensure that the planning for the next day can be followed through.
-Things that we might do: making a stick man, making their own special 'ouch' cream, making a den, putting up a rope swing, making an important piece of furniture that we need to make (might be a slow project) endless!
+There will be one / two activities on offer.
+Each day the children's interests will be recorded to ensure that the planning for the next day can be followed through.
+Things that we might do: making a stick man, making their own special 'ouch' cream, making a den, putting up a rope swing, making an important piece of furniture that we need to make

+(might be a slow project) endless!